shamangary/FSA-Net/README.md

 LBP is fast enough for real-time face detection, while MTCNN is much more accurate but slow.
+(2019/08/30 update!)
+SSD face detection is robust and fast!
 ```
 # LBP face detector (fast but often miss detecting faces)
 cd demo